MTG (Meteosat Third Generation)

 Wind profile (horizontal)

 Meteosat Third Generation (MTG) is a collaborative mission between the European Space Agency (ESA) and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) for the continuity of weather forecasting data.
 The mission will enhance current imager capabilities and include an new infrared sounding capability and real time lightning imaging for the early detection of severe storms, as well as host the Copernicus Sentinel-4 mission.
-There will be a total of six satellites launched, consisting of four MTG-I (Imager) satellites and two MTG-S (Sounder) satellites with the first launch planned for late 2022.
+There will be a total of six satellites launched, consisting of four MTG-I (Imager) satellites and two MTG-S (Sounder) satellites, with the first MTG-I satellite launched on 13 December 2022.